Seven surprising facts about my travelling lifestyle, on www.thiswildlifeofmine.com

 Think my life is just one long instagram feed?
 Think again.

 Update: as of 2020 I no longer take these anti-depressants.
 I suddenly didn’t want to be on them anymore, so I decided to stop taking them (with advice from my doctor, of course).
-It’s been a a few months and I’m cautiously optimistic that I won’t need them again.
+It’s now been a few years and I haven’t felt like I’ve needed to go back on them since, which I’m very thankful for.

 Sunrise at Cape Spear, near St. John's, Canada.
 My travelling lifestyle.